 There is absolutely no need to worry if Pav Bhaji masala is unavailable.
-You can go ahead and add some garam masala instead.
+You can add some garam masala instead.
 In fact, I sometimes use chicken masala too.
 It works just as fine.
 It is also accompanied with lime wedges, green chilies, chopped onion and coriander leaves.
 This delicious one-dish meal can be enjoyed as a light dinner too.
-Please check for a step by step method with pictures to prepare this simple delicacy.
+So check for a step by step method with pictures to prepare this simple delicacy.

 - 1 cup each of capsicum, carrots, potato, peas, cabbage and cauliflower